Krishna1408/apache-tomcat-automation/README.md

 #### Running Terraform

-Once all the info is correctly entered in variables.tf file user need to do below:
+Once all the info is correctly entered in variables.tf file user need to run below from **1-Create VPC**:
 - To initialize terraform: `terraform init`
 - To check the different resources being created: `terraform plan`
 - To create the resources: `terraform apply`